BlackTHUNDER: Evidence of three massive black holes in a z~5 galaxy: The black holes in

 \subsection{Scaling relations with host galaxy properties}

 In Fig.~\ref{f:scaling_mstar} we plot the masses of the black holes in \tar\ as a function of stellar mass.
-Here, we initially use the total stellar mass derived from SED fitting as described in Section~\ref{s:lmstar} as a reference for all three black holes (filled blue stars).
-We compare our measurements to a sample of low-luminosity AGN in the local Universe by \cite{Reines15} together with their scaling relation (grey points and black line), the local scaling relation by \cite{Greene20} (dash-dotted line), and to a number of high$-z$ AGN discovered or studied with {\it JWST} (\citealp{Uebler23, Perna23, Marshall24b, Parlanti24, Tripodi24, Akins25, Juodzbalis25, DEugenio25b, Maiolino23a, Maiolino25b, Rinaldi25, Taylor25, Zhang25}; G.~Jones et al. subm.).
+Here, we initially use the total stellar mass derived from SED fitting as described in Sect.~\ref{s:lmstar} as a reference for all three black holes (filled blue stars).
+We compare our measurements to a sample of low-luminosity AGNs in the local Universe by \cite{Reines15} together with their scaling relation (grey points and black line), the local scaling relation by \citet[dash-dotted line]{Greene20}, and to a number of high-$z$ AGNs discovered or studied with JWST \citep{Uebler23, Perna23, Parlanti24, Tripodi24, Marshall25, Akins25, Juodzbalis26, DEugenio25b, Maiolino23a, Maiolino25b, Rinaldi25, Taylor25, Zhang25, JonesG26}.